BCFCODE/ALIASES/README.md

 ### 📢 Important Notes:
 - **Name and email**: Make sure these are updated with the correct information.
 This will be used in your commits and is crucial for proper attribution in collaborative projects.
-- After updating, you’ll be all set to start using the aliases with your Git workflows!
+- After updating, you’ll be all set to start using the ALIASES with your Git workflows!

 ### ✅ Done!
 You’ve successfully set up BCFCODE ALIASES.
 Enjoy enhanced productivity with faster Git commands and better organization!